en-wl/wordlist/README.md

 The '#:' lines at the end of the file contain dumps of various information from the database.
-If there is any disagreement between the documentation and this information, the information at the end the file takes precedence.
+If there is any disagreement between the documentation and this information, the information at the end of the file takes precedence.

 The LEMMA is the base form of the word.